dnovaes/go-gqlgen-Server/README.md

 # go-gqlgen-Server

-Go Server using graphQL to querie mocked database.
+Go Server using graphQL to query database mocks.
+Can be used to start a project.

 ![serverRunning1](https://i.imgur.com/JTAcG7f.gif)